New wasp released by scientists in Auckland

 The Environmental Risk Management Authority approved the wasp in July, to act as a biological control agent.

-Next story in National: New method could see much less 1080 used
+Next story in New Zealand: New method could see much less 1080 used

 Copyright © 2011, Radio New Zealand